benjaminharpin/wangle/README.md

 # Wangle
-A python library for natural language manipulation
+A python library for natural language manipulation.

+# Running tests
+The test suite can be run with the command `python -m unittest` inside the root directory of the repo.